Antoine Maurin

-Career
+Early career

 Maurin was born in Montpellier, France on 19 December 1771.
 He joined the 20th Chasseurs à Cheval Regiment as a trooper in 1792.
 He served in a number of actions during the War of the First Coalition rising to the rank of officer.
-He was wounded in the shoulder by a saber cut at Biberach in 1796.
-The following year he fought at Valvasone and received a battlefield promotion to captain from Napoleon Bonaparte.
+He was wounded in the shoulder by a saber cut at the Battle of Biberach in 1796.
+He fought at the Battle of Valvasone in 1797 and received a battlefield promotion to captain from Napoleon Bonaparte.
 That year he was an aide-de-camp to Jean-Baptiste Bernadotte, then a division commander.
-Believing he was about to be replaced, Bernadotte wrote a letter to Napoleon Bonaparte asking that he find employment for his aides Maurin and Eugène-Casimir Villatte.
+Believing he was about to be replaced, Bernadotte wrote a letter to Bonaparte asking that he find employment for his aides Maurin and Eugène-Casimir Villatte.

-On 24 April 1802 he was named to lead the 24th Chasseur à Cheval Regiment as Chef de Brigade (colonel).
+On 24 April 1802 Maurin was named to lead the 24th Chasseur à Cheval Regiment as Chef de Brigade (colonel).
 While still a colonel, he led a brigade consisting of the 15th and 24th Chasseurs à Cheval at the Battle of Caldiero on 29–31 October 1805.
-Transferred to Poland, he fought at Guttstadt and Friedland in 1807 and was promoted to general of brigade on 25 June 1807.
+Transferred to Poland, he fought at the Battle of Guttstadt-Deppen and the Battle of Friedland in 1807.
+He was promoted to general of brigade on 25 June 1807.